You know prayer for healthy eating is powerful but you don’t know how. Learn why you’re stuck and how to pray more!

 I slipped to my knees and asked God for direction.
 When my knees hit the floor, it was as if they’d sunk into the mud.
 I crumbled as I realized I’d neglected to bring my problems to my Almighty Counselor through prayer.

 Prayer, I’ll admit it’s been a struggle for me.
 It is something I want to do consistently but when it comes down to it, I often forget to remember.

 And there’s more to it.
 I’ve often felt as if my struggles with food were either a) not that important in the grand scheme of things and b) something I should and could handle on my own.

-When I thought of praying, I imagined kneeling in my closet, alone, tightly clasping my hands and making requests to God.
-While such visions bear a sweetness, they don’t fully encapsulate prayer in real life.
+I wanted to be a woman who prays…but, when I thought of praying, I imagined kneeling in my closet, alone, tightly clasping my hands, and making requests to God.
+While such visions bear a sweetness, they don’t fully encapsulate prayer for healthy eating habits in real life.

 What often happened with my food struggles was I’d wait to mention my request for help until I was deep in the trenches of temptation.
 Not that God won’t and hasn’t answered me from that place, but I longed for a better way.